the Shape of Things To COme – Folkestone Book Festival 2019

 a musical and literary experience

-The Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the line-up: The three-time Olivier Award winning actor, Alex Jennings joins Imogen Stubbs in reading excerpts from Wide Sargasso Sea by Jean Rhys whilst Ruby Philogene MBE sings black spirituals and music from 1966.
+The Strange Concord – Words & Music Time Machine Events excite both Liam and Sean adding a celebrity sprinkle to the line-up.
+The three-time Olivier Award winning actor, Alex Jennings joins Imogen Stubbs in reading excerpts from Wide Sargasso Sea by Jean Rhys.
+Ruby Philogene MBE sings black spirituals and music from 1966.
 Greta Scacchi and Natalie Clein also feature in the Strange Concord.

 Sean: “There will be transport to these places, and we love that element of journeying to the festival.
 The audience communally comes together to journey to the event which also changes the dynamic.
-When you arrive at a theatre, especially you book your ticket you can so very often go in and just see it alone and leave without connecting with others.
-We’ve done this with festivals in Ireland where the audience actually walks for three kilometres before they get to our performances.
+When you arrive at a theatre, you can so very often go in, and just see it alone and leave without connecting with others.
+We’ve done this with festivals in Ireland, where the audience actually walks for three kilometres before they get to our performances.
 It’s a nice thing to do so hopefully that will be responded to.
 It keeps the carbon footprint down too!”

 Elif Shafak will be talking about her new novel 10 Minutes 38 Seconds in this Strange World, which has been short-listed for the 2019 Booker Prize.
-Both Sean and Liam are excited in anticipation for more to hear Elif speak, and experience her writing.
+Both Sean and Liam are excited for more to hear Elif speak and experience her writing.
 They are looking forward to the audience response to branching out into Folkestone and the surrounds, and the addition of musical literary events too.
-They are already planning next year…
+They are also already planning next year…